 Audit #13 (Optional)

-It may be wise to add an additional column for personal notes such as ‘Add more images’, ‘Create a video’ or if you are up for the challenge, ‘Rewrite the entire post’.
+It may be wise to add column for personal notes such as ‘Add more images’, ‘Create a video’, or if you are up for the challenge, ‘Rewrite the entire post’.
 Anything you think can help to improve on the content, but might take a little longer to fix, is worth writing down as a reminder.

 So, Did My Ranking Improve?

 After I performed all the 12 audits, here’s the current ranking for my Amazon post.

 Wow!
 Position one Page one!
 Now, isn’t that worth all the effort? 🙂